About Barbara Weibel

 Worried that Ecuador is in danger of losing its status as the world’s largest producer of fine flavored cocoa, the master chocolatier recently partnered with the owners of Millcreek Cacao Roasters to save the prized cacao variety.
 They hope to purchase raw Nacional beans from local growers for export to the U.S., where it will be painstakingly roasted at their a Salt Lake City plant.
 The resultant chocolate will be molded into shiny bars, hand-packaged, and sold at Millcreek Cacao’s existing locations, as well as online and through other venues.
 “Everyone wins in this scenario.
 Local growers get a fair price for their product and the world gets to enjoy the finest chocolate in the world,” says Stern.

 I left Gianduja that afternoon on a chocolate high, having pledged to support Stern in the best way I know how – to spread the word about his project.
-Having sampled his blackberry, hazelnut, orange, lemon and caramel varieties on site, and purchased a box of additional flavors for later indulging, I can only hope that he is successful in raising the funds needed to go forward.
-As of this writing, he has attracted pledges in the amount of $580 from ten backers.
-If you can spare a dollar, you could be helping to save Ecuador’s Arriba Nacional cacao bean from extinction.
+Having sampled his blackberry, hazelnut, orange, lemon and caramel varieties on site, and purchased a box of additional flavors for later indulging, I can only hope that he is successful in his plans to expand.

 Series NavigationA Symphony of Animals in the Galapagos IslandsKick Your Shoes Off in Puerto Lopez, Ecuador